rasadeghnasab/UEFA/README.md

-# Hero
+# UEFA

-A platform to organising martial artists.
+A platform to simulating UEFA competition system.